Madras curry

 Madras curry is a curry made with a sauce of onions and tomatoes, made spicy hot with chili pepper and a curry powder made from a mixture of other spices.
 The dish was invented in Anglo-Indian cuisine; the name is unknown in Indian cuisine.

 Origins

 Madras curry gets its name from the city of Madras (now Chennai) at the time of the British Raj; the name is not used in Indian cuisine.
 The name and the dish were invented in Anglo-Indian cuisine for a simplified spicy sauce made using curry powder, tomatoes, and onions.
 The name denotes a generalised hot curry.
+The standardised and effective Madras curry powder enabled curry to spread to many other countries.